wccbuck/cexi-luashitacast-profiles/README.md

 * Automatically cancel sneak or stoneskin when casting those spells (requires the debuff addon).
 No more waiting for a 30 second cooldown on your Spectral Jig that did nothing!
 * Automatically remove your shadows before casting an utsusemi spell (also requires debuff addon)
 * Automatically re-equip user-defined default weapons whenever they are forcefully removed during combat (e.g. a merrow uses Torrent)
-* As THF, equip treasure hunter gear whenever you engage an enemy you haven't tagged yet
+* As THF, equip treasure hunter gear whenever you engage an enemy you haven't tagged yet, and keep it equipped until you proc your preferred TH level
 * As SAM, keep Saotome Haidate equipped whenever Third Eye is up and you're engaged in combat
 * And much more!

 ## Custom Commands

-These profiles add the following helpful commands to the game (though they require a bit of setup; see the Setup section below.)
+These profiles add the following helpful commands to the game.
+If you want to use them as written, you need to set them up as aliases; see the Setup section below for more information.
+If your aliases aren't set, you can still use these commands using `/lac fwd`.
+For example, instaed of `/mdt`, you'd type `/lac fwd mdt`.

 * `/pdt`, `/mdt`, `/bdt`: These commands equip your -physical damage taken, -magic damage taken, or -breath damage taken sets respectively.
 Any pieces you add to these sets will take preference over any other equipment during any idling action (engaged, moving, just standing there).
 Only one can be set at a time, and the commands are toggles; for example, typing `/pdt` equips your pdt set, then typing `/pdt` again will toggle it off, or typing `/mdt` will toggle off your pdt and replace with mdt.
 * `/acc`: Increase or decrease your accuracy vs raw power.
 This command sets a global variable "TargetEva" to "default", "high", or "low".
 When you load up a script, TargetEva is set to "default".